 The most effective way of ensuring your website is sustainable and running on clean energy is by switching your web host.
 Green web hosts have operations that are powered by renewables.
 However, not all data centres, and thus not all web hosts, are equal.
 Some are far more polluting than others, depending on how they source their electricity and how efficiently they use it.
 Some are simply more suitable and a greener choice for you, depending on where they are located and how they are set up.

 Using The Green Web Foundation directory, you can easily find a reliable host suitable for your website.
 When selecting a green host, it is important to refer to the host’s renewable energy claims and PUE (power usage effectiveness) rating.

-Making sure you choose a local server for the majority of website users is also vital.
+Making sure you choose a local server for most website users is also vital.
 This massively reduces the energy that needs to be used when loading a page.
 Simply put, the further away your data centre is, the further the information will have to travel.

-Green website hosting is most successful in reducing your website’s emissions when combined with other strategies.
+Green web hosting is most successful in reducing your website’s emissions when combined with other strategies.
 One of these strategies is re-considering the design of your website.
-Start with limiting the amount of images and videos you use on the site.
-This means that less time and energy is required to load the site.
+Start with limiting the number of images and videos you use on the site.
+This means that less time and energy are required to load the site.

 Although green website hosting seems like an easy switch for many businesses, climate-conscious websites are still in the minority.
-Greening a website is a great way to join this low carbon movement, especially if your business is already conscious about sustainability.
+Greening a website is a great way to join this low-carbon movement, especially if your business is already conscious of sustainability.

-On a smaller scale, there are plenty of initiatives that we can all get behind.
+On a smaller scale, we can all get behind plenty of initiatives.
 Local group Green Tech South West is an example of a community we can support.
 They provide expert insight and discussion on how technology can equally battle the issue of climate change.